Across the Bridge (film): Production

-The story was expanded by the screenwriter to provide a backstory for the lead character played by Rod Steiger.
+The story was expanded by the screenwriter to provide a backstory for the lead character Carl Schaffner played by Rod Steiger.
 Steiger accepted the role not long after achieving fame for his role in On the Waterfront.
 Charles Laughton had originally been proposed for the lead.
+Rank agreed to finance the whole film including Steiger's fee.
+It was decided to film the movie in Spain; the studio was making an increasing number of movies overseas at the time.

-In his autobiography the director Ken Annakin recalled that once Steiger had studied his lines, he never referred to the script for the entire shoot.
+In his autobiography, the director Ken Annakin recalled that once Steiger had studied his lines, he never referred to the script for the entire shoot.
 Annakin travelled by train from New York to Laredo, Texas to scout locations.
 However, most exteriors were shot in Lora del Río, Spain, about an hour outside Seville.
-It was lensed by cinematographer Reginald Wyer.
+It was photographed by cinematographer Reginald Wyer.
 Only establishing shots were filmed in the United States, using a documentary film crew.
-Filming started 21 January 1957.